 Future networks will continue to support multimedia services and objective quality assessment algorithms will continue to be enhanced, but measuring multimedia network performance is not sufficient.
 Typical QoS/QoE assessments provide a numerical indication of the perceived quality that can indicate unsatisfactory service quality; however it is highly desirable to develop methods for determining the source of the impairments which could be for example network components, terminals or applications.

-The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:
+The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: E.475, G.1029

-G.1029

 Question